DyloG783/gamer-buddy/README.md

 Need help with:

-- Responsive nav view items not lining up???
+- Responsive nav view items not lining up?
 - "any" ts types
-- Unused sessoin in useSession()
+- delay in checking session displaying signed in usermenu state
+- should I use global css at all with tailwind?
+- setting nav bar height as 10% view port?

 ---

 alt accounts;

 dylantest679@gmail.com, C0mplexPassword!

+---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).